-Day Care Centre Refurbishment: Renovation work began on the Zhitkovichi Day Care Centre in November 2019.
+Day Care Centre Refurbishment: Renovation work began on the Zhitkovichi Day Care Centre in November 2019 and was completed in September 2020.
 CCI's programme of Day Care Centre development has improved the social and economic conditions of large communities in Belarus.
 This long-term sustainable development project builds up local capacity and develops local communities by providing employment and delivering social, economic, medical and educational services, designed by communities for communities, which serve up to 30,000 people per centre.

 Restoration of Rights Programme: This pioneering education-focused programme is providing formal education and skill-building for 8 young adults who currently reside in Vesnova and the Community House.
 It is anticipated that through formal education from a CCI employed Educator, that these participants will have an opportunity to regain access to their rights and live freely, as engaged and independent members of their community.
 They undertake 15 hours of lessons weekly, in a purpose-built classroom on the grounds of Vesnova.
+Regrettably, the educational classes were postponed for the majority of 2020 due to the COVID-19 pandemic.